CouncilofLorien/counciloflorien.github.io/docs/cards/M/magic-ring-of-guile.md

 > Special Item
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Magic Ring._ Playable only with a Gold Ring and after a test indicates a _Magic Ring._ Gives the bearer scout skill.
 If the bearer is already a scout, he may tap this item to cancel a strike directed against him.
-Cannot be duplicated on a given character. <br>_“‘In Eregion long ago many Elven-rings were made...’”_ ***---&NoBreak;LotRI***
+Cannot be duplicated on a given character. <br>_“‘In Eregion long ago many Elven-rings were made...’”_ ***---&#65279;LotRI***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>